Exploring Structured Annuities

 What Is a Structured Annuity?

 A structured annuity is a long-term, tax-deferred financial vehicle used primarily in retirement planning.
-It is designed to give you the opportunity to earn interest based on the market growth of a reference index or indices.
+Its design gives you the opportunity to earn interest based on the market growth of an index or indices that you select.

-Structured Annuities are sometimes also referred to as registered index-linked annuities, variable-indexed annuities, indexed-variable annuities, or buffered annuities.
+Structured Annuities can also be referred to as registered index-linked annuities, variable-indexed annuities, indexed-variable annuities, or buffered annuities.

 Finding the Balance

-In a marketplace known for its diversity (and complexity), it’s helpful to visualize structured annuities amongst other deferred annuity offerings.
+In a marketplace known for its diversity, it’s helpful to visualize structured annuities amongst other deferred annuity offerings in a risk-return context.

 How Structured Annuities Can Work for You

-In selecting a crediting strategy, it’s important to understand that the level of protection you choose directly correlates to the level of upside potential available.
+In selecting a crediting strategy, you should understand that the level of protection you choose directly correlates to the level of upside potential available.

 In order to be assured you will receive the stated level of protection, you must hold the annuity contract until the end of its crediting period.